rairprotocol/dev-dapp-season1/Season 1 Tasks/5. Modify Dapp/README.md

 Last but not least, you need the RAIR source code.
 Head to the [RAIR-Dapp](https://github.com/rairprotocol/rair-dapp) repository and download the code.
 There are many ways to do this but for the sake of simplicity we're just going to download the zip file to our machine, but you can also use git if you prefer.
 Once you have downloaded you can extract it to a location of your choice (preferably not the download directory).
 In your IDE, open the folder ```RAIR-Dapp-Main``` wherever you extracted it and youll see all the files.

 ## Steps
 We first need to configure the deployment to use your new alchemy account.
-We will do this by creating a ```.env``` file which contains all the variables the app might need to access before deployment.
-These values are referenced from this file throughout the app so they dont have to be hard-coded into the source.
+We will do this by creating two ```.env``` files which contain all the variables the app might need to access before deployment.
+These values are referenced from these files throughout the app so they dont have to be hard-coded into the source.
 1. Locate the file in the ```Rair-Dapp-Main``` folder called ```.env.sample```
 2. Make a copy of this file called ```.env```
 3. Open ```.env``` and locate ```alchemy_api_key=```
-4. Paste your API key from the alchemy dashboard into ```alchemy_api_key=``` Next you need to set up your RPC node.
-We'll use the one Alchemy gives you with your account.
+4. Paste your API key from the alchemy dashboard into ```alchemy_api_key=```
-5. On the dashboard, click on "Networks"
-6. Your Ethereum node should be listed at the top.
-Click copy to get the address.
-7. In your ```.env``` locate ```ethereum_mainnet_rpc=``` and paste in the address you just copied.
-8. Save your file.
+5. Save your file.
+6. That takes care of the backend, now we need to do the same for the frontend.
+Go into the ```rair-front``` folder and do the same thing with the ```.env.sample``` file in there.
+You wont need to change anything in here though, just rename the copy ```.env```
+Deploy RAIR
-9. Open a terminal in VSCode. ```terminal>new terminal``` and from the repository root enter ```docker compose -f docker-compose.local-new.yml up -d```
+7. Head back to the project root, open a terminal in VSCode. ```terminal>new terminal``` and from the repository root input ```docker compose -f docker-compose.local-new.yml up -d```
-10. Wait for the deployment to build.
-(This can take several minutes)
+8. Wait for the deployment to build.
+(This can take several minutes).
+If you are using MacOS, there is a chance the build will fail due to a port conflict!
+Use [this guide](https://progressstory.com/tech/port-5000-already-in-use-macos-monterey-issue/) to free up the needed port.
+9. @if EVERYTHING IS PERFECT head to [http://localhost:8088/](http://localhost:8088/) where you will be everso kindly greeted by:
+11. Click the "Connect" button.
+12. Verify the transaction.
+13. And that's it!
+You have successfully deployed RAIR on your local machine!
+14. Pat yourself on the back.
+15. Take a drink of water.
+16. Now...
+There's still a task to finish if you want to progress in DevDapp.
-11. Navigate to the [Issues](https://github.com/rairprotocol/dev-dapp-season1/issues) tab in the dev-dapp-season1 repository
+17. Navigate to the [Issues](https://github.com/rairprotocol/dev-dapp-season1/issues) tab in the dev-dapp-season1 repository
-12. Click "New Issue" (the green button).
+18. Click "New Issue" (the green button).
-13. Add a title to your issue.
-In this case your title should read "1.
-Github Tutorial"
+19. Add a title to your issue.
+In this case your title should read "5.
+Modify Dapp"
-14. Read first, then copy-paste the text below in the body of your new issue.
+20. Read first, then copy-paste the text below in the body of your new issue.

 ```